VistellaX/Corvo-AI-Chatbot-Flutter/README.md

 This is a source code demo for a personal project focused on developing a unique character.

-NOTE: Developed for Android only.
+NOTE: Development focused on Android only.